ansys/pyansys-geometry/doc/source/getting_started/creating_local_session.rst

 3: Error

 ``api_version (ApiVersions)``
 Optional parameter to set the backend API version to be used at runtime.
 Starts from API v21 to the latest.
-Default is “ApiVersions.LATEST.”
+Default is `` ApiVersions.LATEST ``.

 ``timeout (int)``
 Optional parameter in seconds to set the timeout for starting the back startup process.
 The default is 150.